When Is Colemak-DHk Wide Worth Switching To?

 Colemak-DHk Wide is worth it only if that exact combination is what you want to evaluate or preserve.
 Otherwise the extra specificity becomes more maintenance cost than benefit.

-If you care enough about typing to practice on purpose and you want a layout-specific training path, Colemak-DHk Wide can absolutely be worth it.
-The key is treating the switch like a project, not a casual toggle.
+If you care enough about typing to practice deliberately and you want a layout-specific path that structures the work for you, Colemak-DHk Wide can absolutely be worth it.
+The key is treating the switch as a real project with a measurable practice routine — not a casual toggle you flip one afternoon and hope sticks.

 Colemak-DHk Wide is most useful when you specifically want the legacy DHk letter arrangement plus the wider hand split and center-column punctuation of the wide mod.